-Hi all, so I thought I would do a blog about something I did recently.
+So I thought I would do a blog about something I did recently.
 You may have gathered from my blogs that I get really excited about days out and doing things out of the house.
-This is because a massive after effect of my CES was isolation.
+A massive after effect of my CES was isolation.
 I was so nervous about continence issues and apprehensive about making my pain worse that I definitely shut myself away.
-Since working at the CESA I’ve become more at peace with my condition and I have begun to venture outwards more.
-If you read my blogs you might know that I attended a dance event in Blackpool with friends recently and surprisingly did one wheelchair dance with them.
+Since working at the CESA I’ve become more at peace with my condition and have begun to venture outwards more.
+You might know that I attended a dance event in Blackpool with friends recently and surprisingly did one wheelchair dance with them.
 Well that was it, once I knew I could do one dance, I had to try to do more…

 On Thursday 11th July I had a very special day.
 For years I have struggled with my relationship with dance.
 I couldn’t watch it on the television, I found it hard to converse with some friends from my dancing days, I would feel like the breath was gone from inside me if I heard music that I had danced to in the past.